Date: Friday/Saturday, December 27th & 28th 2013

 After a quick break back home on the islands from a successful mainland tour, The Green arrived in San Diego, America’s Finest City, for two sold out shows with J Boog at the House of Blues in San Diego’s historic Gaslamp Quarter.
 It would seem the Hawaiian heroes travel with the perfect Oahu weather as the sun was shining on San Diegans enjoying the 75-degree winter temperature caused by the desert Santa Ana winds.

 It was less than a week since fans elected The Green’s newest album Hawai’i ’13 for Album of the Year for the 2013 Pier Awards.
 The Green was also close to being voted Artist of the Year before The Dirty Heads barely squeaked by with the title, by a single vote.
-Nonetheless, the aloha filled reggae artists 1535612_10152100315428118_1891137039_ncontinue their relentless tour schedule having just played two shows with Common Kings and then a New Year’s Eve celebration at Kaka’ako Waterfront Park on Oahu.
+Nonetheless, the aloha filled reggae artists continue their relentless tour schedule having just played two shows with Common Kings and then a New Year’s Eve celebration at Kaka’ako Waterfront Park on Oahu.

 The Green and J Boog arrived in San Diego and made clear they do not take a vacation during the Christmas Break.
 They wanted to bring a Mele Kalikimaka, or Merry Christmas, to their friends and fans on the mainland.
 Anticipation for playing was felt surprisingly more back stage.
 I have never seen groups more excited to please their fans and show them love.